digimakergo/digimaker/README.md

 License
 --------
 Digimaker is honored to use MIT license(confirmed?).
-There is Digimaker Plus which provides additional valuable features(eg. maintenance tools), check more [here](http://www.digimaker.com).
+There is Paid Digimaker Plugins which provide additional valuable features(eg. maintenance tools), check more [here](http://www.digimaker.com).

 Doc
 --------